Aspley Village Precinct Project

 - Aspley Village Precinct Project Creative Response (Word - 724kb)

-Construction is planned to begin in February 2019 and be completed in late 2019, weather and construction conditions permitting.
-Find out more about construction timing and impacts.
+Construction began in February 2019 and is expected to be completed in late 2019, weather and construction conditions permitting.

 Construction will primarily take place between 7pm-5am, Sunday to Thursday.
 The majority of works will be undertaken at night when traffic volumes are lowest to ensure the safety of motorists and workers, and to minimise disruptions to businesses.
 Some daytime construction works will be required and undertaken between 7am and 5pm Monday to Saturday.